SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 The system also employs duty-cycled sensing rather than continuous recording, collecting data for 15 seconds every 1 minute and 30 seconds.
-This design allows interaction-related behaviors—both verbal and non-verbal—to occur during unsensed intervals, further aligning detection with naturalistic patterns of social interaction.
-Together, these design choices introduce substantial flexibility and enable the system to capture situations in which individuals are socially engaged without actively conversing, thereby distinguishing social interaction detection from conversation detection alone.
+This design allows interaction-related behaviors, both verbal and non-verbal, to occur during unsensed intervals, further aligning detection with naturalistic patterns of social interaction.

-Taken together, these choices move beyond conversation-centric assumptions and align with broader conceptualizations of social interaction \cite{Zhaoyang_Sliwinski_Martire_Smyth_2018}.
-This definition was provided to participants via the study user manual and was reviewed and discussed by a research assistant during the baseline study visit to ensure understanding and support accurate, consistent annotation.
+Taken together, these choices move beyond conversation-centric assumptions and align with broader conceptualizations of social interaction \cite{Zhaoyang_Sliwinski_Martire_Smyth_2018}, introducing substantial flexibility and enabling the system to capture situations in which individuals are socially engaged without continuously conversing.